Fill out Form DS-86, Statement of Non-Receipt of a U.S. Passport with Instafill.ai

 Common Mistakes in Completing DS-86

-Failing to include a photocopy of a valid ID is a common oversight that can result in the rejection of your application.
-The form requires this documentation to verify your identity and support your claim of non-receipt.
-To avoid this mistake, always check the requirements for supporting documents and ensure that you include a clear photocopy of your ID with your submission.
-This step is crucial for the successful processing of your request.
+Omitting a photocopy of your identification can result in your application being deemed incomplete.
+The DS-86 form requires a valid form of ID to verify your identity and support your claim of non-receipt.
+To avoid this mistake, ensure that you include a clear and legible photocopy of an acceptable form of identification, such as a driver's license or government-issued ID.
+This step is vital for the successful processing of your application.

-Failing to comprehend the implications of reporting a passport as lost or stolen can result in complications with future travel.
-It is essential to understand that once a passport is reported as lost, it is permanently canceled and cannot be reactivated.
-To prevent confusion, carefully read the instructions regarding the cancellation process and consider consulting with a passport agency representative if you have questions.
-This understanding will help you navigate the process more smoothly.
+Misunderstanding the implications of reporting a passport as lost or stolen can result in complications when applying for a new passport.
+It is essential to comprehend that once a passport is reported as lost, it is permanently canceled and cannot be reactivated.
+To prevent confusion, carefully read the instructions regarding the cancellation process and ensure you are aware of the consequences.
+If in doubt, consider reaching out to the passport agency for clarification before submitting your form.

-Individuals over the age of 16 are required to sign the application, and failing to do so can result in the form being returned or rejected.
-It is important to remember that your signature serves as a declaration of the information provided.
-To avoid this oversight, double-check your application before submission to ensure that all required signatures are included.
-This simple step can save you time and prevent unnecessary delays.
+Individuals over the age of 16 are required to sign the Form DS-86, and failing to do so can result in the rejection of the application.
+This signature serves as a declaration of the information provided and is a critical part of the submission process.
+To avoid this oversight, make it a habit to review the form for required signatures before mailing it.
+Additionally, consider having someone else check your form to ensure all necessary sections are completed.

-Using ink colors other than black can lead to issues with legibility and may cause your application to be rejected.
+Using ink colors other than black can lead to issues with the legibility of the form, potentially causing delays in processing.
 The use of black ink is a standard requirement for official documents to ensure clarity and uniformity.
-To avoid this mistake, always use a black pen when filling out forms and check the instructions for any specific requirements regarding ink color.
-Adhering to this guideline will help ensure that your application is processed without complications.
+To prevent this mistake, always use a black pen when filling out the form and double-check that all entries are clear and readable.
+Keeping a black pen handy when completing forms can help ensure compliance with this requirement.

 Saved over 80 hours a year